antonbaumann/lecture-shortener/README.md

                         general video speed
   --speed-silence SPEED_SILENCE
-                        video speed during silence --silence-threshold SILENCE_THRESHOLD
+                        video speed during silence --min-silence-len MIN_SILENCE_LEN
-                        section will be labeled as `silent` if silence is longer than `silence_threshold` in seconds
+                        section will be labeled as `silent` if silence is longer than `min-silence-len` in ms --silence-threshold SILENCE_THRESHOLD
+                        frame is `silent` if volume is smaller than `silence- threshold`
+  --step-duration STEP_DURATION
+                        check every n milliseconds for silence
 ```